0xsyr0/jekyll-theme-chirpy/_posts/2020-11-06-openadmin.md

 > http://10.10.10.171/music

-After clicking on `login` we are getting redirected.
+When we click on `login` we are getting redirected.

 > http://10.10.10.171/ona/

-If we use google to check for an alrady available exploit, we will find the following one on exploit-db.
+By using google we find an available exploit on exploit-db.

 > https://www.exploit-db.com/exploits/47691